-The proposed action is located on Block 1735, Lot 27, on the west side of Walworth Street between Myrtle Avenue and Park Avenue.
-(Map 1 & 2) The current Sanborn Insurance Map identifies the area as an "Auto Repair" facility.
-(Map 3) The lot is a standard lot measuring 25' by 100'.
-Although there are various cars, trucks, dumpsters and other mechanical equipment located on the property, no structures of any kind are located on Lot 27, which is bounded on the Walworth Street side by cyclone fencing.
-(Photo 1-4) To the north, Lot 27 is bounded by Lot 26 and to the south by Lot 28.
-To the west Lot 27 backs up on a 1-story structure.
+The proposed action is located on Block 1735, Lot 29, on the west side of Walworth Street between Myrtle Avenue and Park Avenue.
+(Map 1 & 2) The lot is a standard New York City lot measuring 25' by 100'.
+The current Sanborn Insurance Map identifies the area as an "Auto Repair" facility.
+(Map 3) Although there are various cars, trucks, dumpsters and other mechanical equipment located on the property, no structures of any kind are located on Lot 29, which is bounded on the Walworth Street side by cyclone fencing.
+(Photo 1-4) To the north Lot 29 is bounded by Lot 28 and to the south by Lot 30.
+To the west Lot 28 backs up on a 1-story structure.
 No trees or other significant vegetation occurs on the site.

-At the present time, 114 Walworth Street is identified as Lot 27, but in the 19th century it was identified as Lot 26.
+At the present time, 118 Walworth Street is identified as Lot 29, but in the 19th century it was identified as Lot 28.
 (See Appendix A).
-The area surrounding the property is sultants characterized by a combination of residential buildings dating to the second half of the 19th century, interspersed with light manufacturing, commercial enterprises and off-street parking.
+The area surrounding the property is characterized by a combination of residential buildings dating to the second half of the 19th century, interspersed with light manufacturing, commercial enterprises and off-street parking.
 (Photo 9 & 10)